aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Day 1: Pre-session preparation: Data Analysis & Pandas.md

 * **import pandas**
 * **import pandas as pd**

-Just as we use the 'np' shorthand for NumPy, we will be using 'pd' shorthand for Pandas.
-It simply serves as an alias and it is easier to use 'pd' instead writing full form ‘pandas’ while coding.
+Just as we use the 'np' shorthand for NumPy, we will use the 'pd' shorthand for Pandas.
+It simply serves as an alias, and it is easier to use 'pd' instead of writing full form 'pandas' while coding.

 In this course, we will use: